 Healing and Completion

-It takes about 3-6 months for the titanium post to heal and fully fuse with your jawbone.
+The titanium post takes about 3-6 months to heal and fully fuse with your jawbone.
 We’ll monitor the area and ensure that everything is healing properly.
 Once healing is complete, we can attach an abutment to the post.
 The abutment is necessary to connect the implant post with the final restoration.
 After placing the abutment, your soft tissues require a shorter healing time before we can place the final restoration.

 Each restoration is different.
 It depends on the number of teeth we’re replacing.
 You can get a custom dental crown, bridge, or denture.
 We make the restoration custom for your smile.
 The false teeth match the color, size, and shape of the rest of the teeth in your mouth.
 This makes the restoration look natural.
-No one will be able to tell that it’s an implant instead of your natural tooth!
+No one can tell that it’s an implant instead of your natural tooth!

 Frequently Asked Questions